A semi-supervised framework for diverse multiple hypothesis testing scenarios: Methods

 \subsection{Semi-supervised approach}

-In this section we describe our specific framework for RESET's Step 3, which as mentioned, can use any semi-supervised machine learning model.
-It consists of two man steps: (1) we apply a range of classification algorithms to estimate a high quality positive set from the data, containing presumably many false nulls, and (2) this positive set is then subsequently used for a second application of the classification algorithms to rescore the hypotheses.
+In this section we describe our specific framework for RESET's Step~(\ref{step_3}), which can use any semi-supervised machine learning model.
+It consists of two main steps: (1) we apply a range of classification algorithms to estimate a high quality positive set from the data, presumably containing many false nulls, and (2) this positive set is then subsequently used for a second application of the classification algorithms to rescore the hypotheses.
+In Section~\ref{sec:further_details_reset}, we outline some additional heuristics that we employ to improve the procedure's speed and power, as well as its applicability to dependent data.